Healthy Homes Assessment Mornington

 Home Assessments Mornington for Rental Properties

-There are a variety of concerns to look over in the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things to look over in the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist guidance, contact us now and schedule your rental properties house evaluation.
+The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can have a significant impact for property managers and landlords.
+For expert advice, call now and schedule your rental property house assessment.

 home assessments for rental properties